STRUCTURE & REQUIREMENTS

 III.
 ENGR 695 Seminar in Research Methods (0 credits)

-Students must complete a minimum of 12 credits of electives.
+Students must complete a minimum of 9 credits of electives.
 The list of electives that students can select from includes any core courses not used to meet the MEEN Core requirement above as well as those listed below.
+Students can also select up to two elective courses (6 credits) from other MSc programs in the College of Engineering at KU subject to the approval of their research advisor.

 - MEEN 610 Applied Finite Element Analysis